 Most of us love makeup.
 It can let you express yourself, build up your confidence and embrace styles that you might not have ever expected.
 However, wearing makeup constantly isn’t the best for your skin – for example, you’re not allowing it to breathe and you are putting chemicals and formulas on it that might make it dry or irritated.
 It’s crucial that you take some time a couple of days a week at least, to just let your skin breathe without any products on it.
 It’s essential that you do not put makeup on your skin for a good few days after irritating it like I did, or if you have a bad breakout.
 Trying to cover up those spots will only make things worse.
 Give your skin some peace to heal.
 The only thing that should be on it is your basic skincare (see above), some spot patches (if a breakout) and your SPF.

 You might assume that the only way to look after your skin is to think carefully about what you put onto it, and sure, that’s a pretty significant part of it, but the truth is that what you put into your body can have an impact too.
+If you have an unhealthy gut, for example, this can have a terrible effect on your skin and appearance, which is why supplements that support your gut health are great for you.
+Make sure to read different supplement reviews such as the Gundry MD Active Advantage reviews in order to learn more about how you can help to better your gut health and therefore your skin.
+Drinking a lot of water can help hydrate your skin at a cellular level – when it’s absorbed into the bloodstream it hydrates the body overall.
+Not drinking enough water and being dehydrated will show on your skin also.
 Drinking a lot of water can help hydrate your skin at a cellular level – when it’s absorbed into the bloodstream it hydrates the body overall.
 Not drinking enough water and being dehydrated will show on your skin also.

 You can see more of what i’m loving, and what i’m doing, over on my Instagram.